Axial-field-induced chiral channels in an acoustic Weyl system

 \end{linenomath} Going from $K$ ($H$) to $K'$ ($H'$) two rows change sign.
 When comparing $K$ and $H$, on the other hand, only one row differs in sign.
 This explains the distribution of chiralities (red and blue) in Fig.~\ref{fig:concept}a.

 From the above velocity tensors we see that only $k_z$ couples to the $\sigma_z$ matrix.
-If we now want to shift the WP in $k_z$ direction as $k_z\rightarrow k_z-sB_5x$, we need to couple a space dependent sub-lattice potential of the form \begin{linenomath}
+If we now want to shift the WP in $k_z$ direction as $k_z\rightarrow k_z+sB_5x$, we need to couple a space dependent sub-lattice potential of the form \begin{linenomath}

 \end{linenomath} It is crucial to note that the axial nature of the field arises from the chirality dependent pre-factor of $v_{zz}$.
 In other words, the above potential $V(x)$ acquires the axial nature only in the low-energy theory.
+In the Supplementary Material we show how we fit the experimental results to obtain the effective parameters of the tight-binding model.